 - Experience troubleshooting studio and computer systems, and providing basic studio support.

-To apply, submit a cover letter that includes where you learned of the job opening, resume, three professional references and salary expectations to email@example.com with "TOC Operator" in the subject line.
+To apply, submit a cover letter that includes where you learned of the job opening, resume, and three professional references to email@example.com with "Technical Operations Center Operator" in the subject line.

 Incomplete applications will not be considered.

 No phone calls or drop ins please.